-This medication can also lead to the development of an addiction.
+This medication can also lead to the development of a sleeping pill addiction.
 Ambien addiction and withdrawal are best treated with a supervised medical detox followed by inpatient or outpatient treatment.

 Ambien is a branded form of zolpidem that belongs to the sedative-hypnotic family of drugs.

 Zolpidem, zopiclone and zaleplon are categorized as Z-drugs.